wp-plugins/schedule-posts-calendar/readme.txt

 7. The schedule mode in the posts/pages list.

 == Changelog ==
+= 3.1 =
+* Minor bug fix, when using the new quick edit mode in the posts/pages changing the date/time would incorrectly set the hour to be the same as the minute.

 = 3.0 =
 * Major update to include support for a schedule calendar in the posts/pages list.